Our tips for effective mental wellbeing at work

 Create more time for you

-Another stress buster is exercising after, or before you start work.
+Another stress buster to help increase your health at work is exercising after, or before you start work.
 With the release of endorphins, also known as the happy hormone, 30 minutes of exercise a day could really improve your work-related stress and mental wellbeing in general.
 Otherwise, try to relax and have some you time after work.
 Run a hot bath, settle down with your favourite book, or relax with friends and family, anything that’s not work related will help sooth your stresses and allow you to temporarily forget about work.

 Talk to your employer